François Mitterrand

-Early in his first term, Mitterrand followed a radical left-wing economic agenda, including nationalisation of key firms and the introduction of the 39-hour work week.
+In his first term, Mitterrand initially followed a radical left-wing economic agenda, including nationalisation of key firms and the introduction of the 39-hour work week.
 He likewise pushed a progressive agenda with reforms such as the abolition of the death penalty, and the end of a government monopoly in radio and television broadcasting.
-He was also a strong promoter of French culture and implemented a range of "Grands Projets".
 However, faced with economic tensions, he soon abandoned his nationalization programme, in favour of austerity and market liberalization policies.
-In 1985, he was faced with a major controversy after ordering the bombing of the Rainbow Warrior, a Greenpeace vessel docked in Auckland.
+In 1985, Miterrand was faced with a major controversy after ordering the bombing of the Rainbow Warrior, a Greenpeace vessel docked in Auckland.
 Later in 1991, he became the first French President to appoint a female prime minister, Édith Cresson.
 During his presidency, Mitterrand was twice forced by the loss of a parliamentary majority into "cohabitation governments" with conservative cabinets led, respectively, by Jacques Chirac (1986–1988), and Édouard Balladur (1993–1995).

 Mitterrand’s foreign and defence policies built on those of his Gaullist predecessors, except in regard to their reluctance to support European integration, which he reversed.
 His partnership with German chancellor Helmut Kohl advanced European integration via the Maastricht Treaty, and he accepted German reunification.

 Less than eight months after leaving office, he died from the prostate cancer he had successfully concealed for most of his presidency.
 Beyond making the French Left electable, Mitterrand presided over the rise of the Socialist Party to dominance of the left, and the decline of the once-dominant Communist Party.
 (Note: As a share of the popular vote in the first presidential round, the Communists shrank from a peak of 21.27% in 1969 to 8.66% in 1995, at the end of Mitterrand's second term.)